paul356/esp32_keyboard/README.md

 - Support Wifi Configuration

 ### Build Process
 It build with esp-idf 5.3.
-It used to build with a customized esp-idf 4.4 except for version v0.0.1.
-After you have esp-idf [installed and configured](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html#manual-installation), run following commands.
-Note `get_idf` is the bash alias for enter esp-idf environment.
+It used to build with a customized esp-idf 4.4 for version v0.0.1.
+After you have esp-idf [installed and configured](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html#manual-installation) installed, run following commands.
+Note `get_idf` is the bash alias for entering esp-idf environment.
 ```
 git clone https://github.com/paul356/esp32_keyboard.git
 get_idf